 The shell is another part of the big three important parts of a home, so be sure that it is built sturdily.
 There are several choices in building materials, most of which were not available in decades past.
 Consider not only traditional framing, but also insulated concrete forms, structural insulated panels, and log home kits.
 Modular homes are also an option.
 Be sure to completely research all the options before deciding on which type of shell you want.

 Insulation has become one of the most important aspects of a home.
 In centuries past it was not but with energy costs on the rise, insulation has become a major concern.
 Sometimes insulation is part of the shell, especially with insulated concrete forms, or structural insulated panels.
 Other types of construction may require closed cell insulation.
-Closed cell insulation has exceeded all the old school insulation products, only panels and forms meet or exceed them.
+Closed cell insulation has exceeded all the old school insulation Leads, only panels and forms meet or exceed them.
 In the ceiling though, radiant barrier insulation can make a huge difference in utility bills as well.

 Once the heavy construction is done either you or the contractor will be responsible for completing the interior.
 Many people find finishing the interior themselves, saves money.
 Most contractors will be willing to build a shell, or finish it to completion, whichever you prefer, but the point must be agreed upon in the home building contract, before construction is started.